This is what started it all.

 The anxiety "circuit" is pretty well established especially with new research.

-The second is more relevant for perimenopause as it speaks to effects that build with age!
+The second item is more relevant for perimenopause as it speaks to effects that build with age!

 A quick introduction to your brain!